mitchellh/boot2docker-vagrant-box/README.md

 If you want the actual box file, you can download it from the [releases page](https://github.com/mitchellh/boot2docker-vagrant-box/releases).

-On OS X, to use the docker client, simply `export DOCKER_HOST=localhost`.
+On OS X, to use the docker client, follow the directions here: http://docs.docker.io/installation/mac/#docker-os-x-client (you'll need to export `DOCKER_HOST`.
 You should then be able to to run `docker version` from the host.

 ![Vagrant Up Boot2Docker](https://raw.github.com/mitchellh/boot2docker-vagrant-box/master/readme_image.gif)